ibm-cloud-docs/image-templates/import-image.md

 2. Install the latest xe-guest-utilities Xen tools.
 Complete the following steps:

     1. Download the latest Citrix Hypervisor ISO (version 8.0 and later) from Citrix: [https://www.citrix.com/downloads/citrix-hypervisor/](https://www.citrix.com/downloads/citrix-hypervisor/){: external}.
-A free Express edition can be found [here](https://www.citrix.com/downloads/citrix-hypervisor/product-software/hypervisor-80-express-edition.html).
+A free Express edition can be found [here](https://www.citrix.com/downloads/citrix-hypervisor/product-software/hypervisor-80-express-edition.html){: external}.
     2. Mount the ISO by right-clicking the .iso file that you downloaded and selecting **Mount**.
     3. Navigate to the Windows Installer, for example, _managementagent64_, and double-click to open the **Citrix XenServer Windows Management Agent Setup** wizard.
 Complete the installation wizard to install XenServer Tools.